What's important to you

 How do I know how much I'll need when I retire?

-1. Ideally, you should aim to have saved enough from your combined pensions to give you an income equal to two thirds of your pre-retirement pay.
+A good rule of thumb when it comes to retirement income is that ideally, you should aim to have saved enough from your combined pensions to give you an income equal to two thirds of your pre-retirement pay.

 Although you may not have some of the expenses you have today such as mortgage, commuting and childcare payments, you may have additional healthcare costs and other discretionary expenditure tends to go up as you enjoy more leisure time and, perhaps new hobbies.